nylo-core/nylo.dev/resources/docs/3.x/networking.md

 There are two ways to handle the response from an HTTP request.
 Let's take a look at both in action, there's no right or wrong way to do this.

-#### 1. Using Model Decoders
+#### Using Model Decoders

-Model Decoders are a new concept that was introduced in Nylo v3.x.
+Model Decoders are a new concept introduced in Nylo v3.x.

 They make it easy to return your objects like in the below example.